Photo Identifier

 Take or upload a clear photo

 Frame the subject in good light.
 A centered image helps the scanner compare shape, color, texture, markings, labels, and surrounding clues.
-Photos are deleted after analysis for privacy.
+For this catch-all photo identifier, your image is removed once the analysis is complete to help keep it private.

 3